Stuart Harrold, in T6b/06, leaves the Bull Banks 1 restart

 Origin of the name: Peter James is descended from Norwegian stock on his mothers side, his mother and father, a Minehead man, met and married in Minehead in 1952 but moved back to his mother’s native Lillehammer where Peter was educated until the age of seven.
 The family subsequently returning to Minehead.
 Peter’s Norwegian grandfather had many business interests including a bicycle factory where his two-wheeled product was manufactured and marketed under the name of Troll.
 In Norwegian legend a Troll is a type of goblin normally found high in the mountains.
 What better name could Peter have chosen for his charismatic snapping, snarling little goblin trials cars?

-Trolls in the motoring media
+The Troll T6 in the motoring media

 - David Alderson’s 1988 article for Motor Sport.

 - Review of T6d/08 and T6e/10 in ‘Kit Car’ for January 1991 – thanks to Mike Ellis.

 - Review of T6c/07 in ‘Kit Car’ for March 1993 – thanks to Mike Ellis.

 - Top Gear 1992 (Season 15 Episode 2).
 Tony Mason drives T6e/12.

 Peter James drives the T4, JOD 980, up Norman’s Hump (we think) on an Exeter Trial